DefGuard/docs/help/mobile-client.md

 # Mobile Client

 {% hint style="warning" %}
-Mobile client is currently under development, current page should be considered as preview.
-Some parts of UI may look diffrent in upcoming release.
+Mobile client is currently under development **(closed beta)**, current page should be considered as preview.
+Some parts of UI may look different in upcoming release.
 {% endhint %}

 ### Overview